Non-negative curvature and torus actions: Preliminaries

 \section{Preliminaries}

-In this section we will gather basic results and facts about transformation groups, torus actions, torus manifolds, torus orbifolds, as well as results concerning $G$-invariant manifolds of non-negative and almost non-negative sectional curvature.
+In this section we will gather basic results and facts about transformation groups, torus actions, orbit spaces, torus manifolds and orbifolds, Alexandrov geometry, as well as results concerning $G$-invariant manifolds of non-negative and almost non-negative sectional curvature.